jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 You can receive the emails from multiple mailboxes at the same time, saving your time to receive the emails from different mailbox.

-Setting method: click **Collect Email Setting** in “Account Information” in “Setting” at the left side of the mailbox page, fill in the addresses and passwords of other mailboxes which you are going to collect emails, and select the receiving server and receiving folder, and finally click **Save Changes**.
+Setting method: click **Collect Email Setting** in "Account Information" in "Setting" at the left side of the mailbox page, fill in the addresses and passwords of other mailboxes which you are going to collect emails, and select the receiving server and receiving folder, and finally click **Save Changes**.

 After the settings are completed, click **Receiving** at the top of the page, and the system will start receiving the emails from other mailboxes.

 1.11.12         How to sort the order of the emails?

 When you view the content of a folder, the emails within the folder are automatically sorted by the sending date.
-There is a downward arrow mark at the right side of the “sending time” link.
+There is a downward arrow mark at the right side of the "sending time" link.

-If the emails within the folder are sorted by sender, please click the title column of “Sender”.
+If the emails within the folder are sorted by sender, please click the title column of "Sender".
 Similarly, you can sort the emails in any folder.
 If you want to sort the emails in reverse order (that is, from back to front, instead of from front to back), please click the title, and the arrow will be changed to point in the opposite direction.

 1.11.13         What does the status flag of the email mean?